 However, on page 115 of the same book, Moody asserts,

 [T]here are many . . . factors which rule against the pharmacological explanation of near-death phenomena.
 The most significant one is simply that in many cases no drug had been administered prior to the experience nor, in some cases, were drugs given even after the near-death event.
 In fact, many persons have made it a point to insist to me that the experience clearly took place before any kind of medication was given, in some cases long before they obtained any sort of medical attention.
 Even in those instances in which therapeutic drugs were administered around the time of the near-death event, the variety of drugs employed for different patients is enormous.
 They range from substances such as aspirin through antibiotics and the hormone adrenalin to local and gaseous anesthetics.
 Most of these drugs are not associated with central nervous system or psychic effects.
 It also should be noted that there are no differences as groups between the experiences related by those who were given no drugs at all and the experiences related by those who were under medications of various types.

-Alexander states on page 141 of his book,
+With regard to the possible effects of drugs on his own NDE experience, Alexander states on page 141 of his previously-cited book,

 Could my experience have been a kind of psychedelic vision produced by some of the (many) drugs I was on? . . .
 [A]ll these drugs work with receptors in the neocortex.
 And with no neocortex functioning, there was no canvas for these drugs to work on.